ridoweb/blog.bkp33/_posts/2022-04-04-demystify-iothub-sdk.md

 });
 ```

-The complete code for this sample can be found in this gist.
+The complete code for this sample can be found in this [gist](https://gist.github.com/ridomin/8572122aa346e6bedd2ae0de0b95fcd0)